OTP one of two bidders for Sloveniaʼs Abanka

 Abanka is currently fully owned by the state after needing a state capital injection in 2014 to avoid collapse due to the amount of bad loans it was holding.

-In exchange for European Commissionʼs approval of state aid to Abanka, Slovenia has an obligation to sell the bank by the middle of 2019.
+In exchange for the European Commissionʼs approval of state aid to Abanka, Slovenia has an obligation to sell the bank by the middle of 2019, noted MTI.